UPDATED: Salt trucks slide; salt supplies low; crashes reported; Stay home!

 As of noon, more than 250 customers in southeastern Walworth County were without power, Alliant Energy's outage map indicated.

-The ramp from Highway 12 onto Interstate 43 southbound was closed for removal of a semitrailer truck for about 45 minutes Thursday morning.
+The ramp from Highway 12 onto Interstate 43 southbound was closed for about 45 minutes Thursday morning for removal of a semitrailer truck.

 The Janesville Fire Department reported no calls for people slipping and falling, as of 9:50 a.m.

-Farm & Fleet in Janesville sold out of its sidewalk salt and other products intended for such weather on Thursday morning, but they were selling soft-water salt as of 9:55 a.m., a customer service worker said.
+Farm & Fleet in Janesville sold out of sidewalk salt and other products intended for such weather Thursday morning, but the store was selling water softener salt as of 9:55 a.m., a customer service worker said.

-Dave's Ace Hardware in Milton had all three registers running and likely would be out of salt by 11 a.m. or so, a busy worker said.

-The city of Beloit reported it would salt its secondary streets, something it doesn't normally do.
+Dave's Ace Hardware in Milton reported on its Facebook page around 1 p.m. that it had sold all its salt, more than 800 50-pounds bags.

-Janesville salters have been at work nearly around the clock for the last two days and would be working into Friday to catch up, said John Whitcomb, operations director for city public works.
+Janesville salters have been at work nearly around the clock for the last two days and will work into Friday to catch up, said John Whitcomb, operations director for city public works.

 Every city street has been salted at least once, Whitcomb said.
 He reported the main streets were doing OK around 10:40 a.m.